 The main question will be; Can Chelsea compete for the league crown next season, with Champions League involvement also playing a factor?
 With Conte in charge, there is zero reason why they cannot compete for every piece of silverware next season.

-Writer’s note: Stay tuned here for all of your EFL Championship updates.
+Writer’s note: Stay tuned here for all of your English Premier League updates.
 Follow me on twitter, and leave any questions or comments at @lhenry019.
 Also follow @SportsTalkFeed on twitter as well!